rohitg1594/Crosslingual_Information_Retrieval/README.md

 ## Experiments
 All experiments can be conducted using a Command Line Interface(CLI).
-The following files support this functionality: words.py, sentences.py, word_experiment.py and sentence_experiment.py.
+The following files support this functionality: words.py, sentences.py, word_experiment.py, sentence_experiment.py, evaluate_supervised and supervised sentences.
  To see the options available for each file, you can use the help option : python [FILE-NAME] -h.

 ### Words